 - Connecting Michigan Career Pathways with GRCC programs (booklet) Note: This booklet can be used in conjuction with the Career Pathway codes you find to be most suitable for you.

-This suvey and booklet can be downloaded (see right upper corner under "Instructions/Descriptions/Surveys")
+This survey and booklet can be downloaded (see right upper corner under "Instructions/Descriptions/Surveys")

 A short, self-scored interest inventory designed to be used as an introduction to career exploration for students and adults.
 Results can usually be understood without extensive interpretation by a counselor.
 The results will reflect the survey taker's strongest responses with potentially suitable work environments and occupational possibilities.